 Specifically, if a user creates N tokens, then:

 a) the leveraged token will buy N * Position contracts of the Underlying Future.
-(Note that in the case of a HEDGE or BEAR token, Position will be negative and the leveraged token will be selling.)
+(Note that in the case of a HEDGE, BEAR, or DOOM token, Position will be negative and the leveraged token will be selling.)

 b) The user will be debited N * NAV (plus creation fees).